 The struggle to come to terms with the painful legacy of slavery is arguably the defining cultural and political feature of life on this continent, from the south side of Chicago to the favelas of Rio de Janeiro and, most recently, the demonstrations that began this week in reaction to the murder of Minneapolis man George Floyd.

 Last year, the New York Times podcast “1619” made a laudable attempt at confronting this history and its modern effects, but I think its main failing was that, like most cultural products of the United States, it failed to account for the legacy of slavery beyond U.S. borders.
-Slavery was an American phenomenon in the continental sense, not the national sense, and I think its effects could be better understood if the U.S. spent more time studying and exchanging ideas with its southern neighbours.
+Slavery was an American phenomenon in the continental sense, not the national sense, and I think its effects could be better understood if the U.S. spent more time in cultural conversation with its southern neighbours.

 All over the Americas, the history of indigenous people turns to cataclysm upon contact with Europeans.
-Again, the United States fits the trend here — the ranks of Apaches, Comanches, Sioux, Cheyenne and others were decimated or even wiped out, similar to the Aztecs, Incas, Muiscas and untold others throughout the continent.
+Again, the United States fits the trend here — the ranks of Apaches, Comanches, Sioux, Cheyenne and others were decimated or even wiped out in much the same way as the Aztecs, Incas, Muiscas and untold others throughout the continent.

 Of course, politics and personalities are not everything — storytelling and cultural treatment matters, too.
-One of the most striking movies I have seen in recent years is “Embrace of the Serpent” (Abrazo del Serpiente), a gripping 2015 Colombian film starring actors from Amazon tribes and spoken mostly in their own languages.
+One of the most striking movies I have seen in the last decade is “Embrace of the Serpent” (Abrazo del Serpiente), a gripping 2015 Colombian film starring actors from indigenous communities in the Amazon and spoken mostly in their own languages.

 Despite these examples of relative success, indigenous communities across the Americas are underrepresented in positions of power and over-represented in the ranks of the poor and disadvantaged.
-But by paying more attention to one another and sharing knowledge, the United States and the rest of the Americas might make some progress here.
+But by paying more attention to one another and sharing knowledge, the indigenous and non-indigenous communities in the United States and the rest of the Americas might make some progress here.

 The social safety net has been ebbing away for half a century in the United States, and has rarely gotten off the ground in much of Latin America.
 However, relatively recent initiatives in countries like Brazil, Mexico and Colombia show that the arc of history might be starting to bend.